Egolas/YouTube-Sentiment-Analysis/README.md

 # YouTube-Sentiment-Analysis

+- Scrape search result using api.
-Scrape all the YouTube comments using api.
+- Scrape all the YouTube comments using api.
+- Scrape all video info in a certain channel using api.

 ## Description :

+Multithreading scraping feature.

 This project works by scraping YouTube comments and identify the sentiment of comments.

-The directory FancySentiment shows the WordCloud (most frequent words) of the comments.

-The directory CommentSentiment shows the positive/negative sentiment (using NaiveBayesClassifier) of the comments.

 ## Prerequisite :
 _Python 3_